-Brace yourself for another revolution in transportation which will be unlike anything the world has ever seen before.
+Brace yourself for another revolution in transportation (Self Driving Cars) which will be unlike anything the world has ever seen before.

 This impending self driving revolution will completely change the world.
 Once self driving cars become affordable and cheap to the masses, they are expected to significantly reduce traffic incidents due to the lack of human error.
-Ofcourse, self driving cars have themselves become notorious for being in many accidents, but on average they are still much safer than human drivers.
-The technology is constantly being updated and improved so the accidents can only decrease, whereas roadrage, drunk drivedness and inattention of humans will possibly never change!
+Of course, self driving cars have become notorious for being in many accidents, but on average they are still much safer than human drivers.
+Technology is constantly being updated and improved so the accidents can only decrease, whereas road rage, drunk drivenness, and inattention of humans will possibly never change!

-As the driverless vehicles get adopted, for the first time in history we will be travelling without any human effort.
-People are much more likely to go on long drives and through heavy traffic when they dont have to do the driving.
+As driverless vehicles get adopted, for the first time in history we will be traveling without any human effort.
+People are much more likely to go on long drives and through heavy traffic when they don’t have to do the driving.
 Automation will become a prominent aspect of our lives and this will only be the start.
 Deliveries and emergency supplies will no longer require a driver, they could be delivered on their own by an automated car.
-Going to job, college or the hospital even with a long distance will no longer require you to pay constant attention to the road.
+Going to a job, college or the hospital even with a long distance will no longer require you to pay constant attention to the road.
 You can continue doing whatever hobby you want as you are driven to your location.
-This could substaintally increase human productivity and relieve a lot of work or education related stress.
+This could substantially increase human productivity and relieve a lot of work or education-related stress.